 Read more: The best smart plugs

 The included TP-Link app allows you to schedule timings for appliances to turn on automatically too.
 You can also set an away mode that turns lights or appliances on at random for some extra security.
 The compact design is so small it doesn’t block adjacent outlets.

 12. Chamberlain MyQ Smart Garage Hub

 Once upon a time, you needed a button attached to your car’s visor to make your garage door open and close.
 Those days are gone now, as garage doors have joined the smart home revolution.
 The Chamberlain Smart Garage Hub connects to your existing opener and allows you to operate and check the status of your garage door as needed.
 You can even receive alerts when your garage door opens and closes.
-You can control your garage door with Google Nest as a Google Assistant device, but that requires a $1/mo or $10/year subscription.
+It’s even possible to control your garage door with Google Nest as a Google Assistant device, but that requires a $1/mo or $10/year subscription.